WordPress/gutenberg/docs/reference/scripts.md

 # Scripts

-Editor provides several vendor and custom script to plugin developers.
-Script name, handle and usage are mentioned in below table.
+The editor provides several vendor and internal scripts to plugin developers.
+Script names, handles, and descriptions are documented in the table below.

 ## WP Scripts

-Editor includes number of custom scripts to enable various funcationality and utilities.
-Plugin developers can utilize them to create blocks, editor plugins or generic plugings utilizing them.
-All the avilable scripts are listed in below table.
+The editor includes a number of packages to enable various pieces of functionality.
+Plugin developers can utilize them to create blocks, editor plugins, or generic plugins.

 | Script Name | Handle | Description |
 |-------------|--------|-------------|